swiftlang/swift/docs/OptimizerCountersAnalysis.md

 * `TransformPassNumber` is the optimizer pass number.
 It is useful if you want to reproduce the result later using
    `-Xllvm -sil-opt-pass-count -Xllvm TransformPassNumber`

+## Extract Lost Variables per Pass

+For lost variables, there is a script to output a CSV with only the amount of lost variables per pass.
+You can then easily open the resulting CSV in Numbers to make graphs.

+`utils/process-stats-lost-variables csv_file_with_counters > csv_aggregate`

 ## Storing the produced statistics into a database